Rag Doll (Peter Merkel Jr.): Fictional character biography

-Rag Doll later accompanies the rest of the Secret Six when they go to Oolong Island in order to defeat the Doom Patrol and take over the island.
+Rag Doll accompanies the rest of the Secret Six when they go to Oolong Island to defeat the Doom Patrol and take over the island.
 He nearly kills Negative Man, but is defeated after being attacked by a seagull.
-While leaving the island, it is revealed that Rag Doll had captured Bumblebee and kept her bound and gagged in his pocket.
+While leaving the island, it is revealed that Rag Doll had captured Bumblebee.
 Before Rag Doll can leave the island with Bumblebee, she is rescued by Elasti-Girl.

 It is later revealed that the Get Out Of Hell Free card that the Six had obtained was stolen from Scandal's safe, and Scandal correctly deduced that Rag Doll was the only one capable of stealing it.
 When Scandal confronts and almost kills him, Rag Doll reveals to her he stole the card hoping to use it to resurrect the Parademon, saying that Scandal's choice to use it for Knockout was misled and selfish.
-He then uses the card to transport himself to Hell and set an ambush as his teammates were sure to follow.
+He uses the card to transport himself to Hell and set an ambush as his teammates were sure to follow.
 He explains that due to his emerging protectiveness of Black Alice, he had fled partly because of his fear of finally gaining a measure of sanity.
 He discovered after arriving that, due to being born without a soul, he was prophesied to rule in Hell, commanding a legion of demons.
 After the Six decide to fight for Knockout rather than becoming lords of the Underworld at Rag Doll's side, Blaze herself intervenes.
 After Rag Doll decides that Scandal's love is more important than his friendship with the Parademon, the team departs with Knockout in tow.

 Following Bane's decisions to retake Gotham City, starting by eliminating several of Batman's closest allies, they are betrayed by the Penguin who was forcibly recruited due to his knowledge of Gotham's inner workings.
 A small army of superheroes arrive at the warehouse the Six are operating out of, and when given the choice to surrender they immediately fall to infighting.
 Rag Doll is the only one to understand that they have to stand together because they deserve each other.
 Deciding to go down fighting, they all ingest Venom, which Bane as a recovered user still carries.
-After a short but brutal battle in which they injure or knock out multiple heroes, the entire Secret Six is taken down with brutal force.
+After a short but brutal battle, the Secret Six is taken down.